 - Sensory studio

 - Advice, information and Guidance

-The holiday offer is put together in consultation with the young disabled people and is contracted by LBH&F Youth Services.
-There are regular programme meetings and monitoring of the users interests and feedback.
+The holiday offer is put together in consultation with the young disabled people who are members of our service and through their youth board.
+Its a contracted offer by LBH&F Youth Services.

-There is no daily cost but In order to meet the running costs of the service we ask members attending to consider a voluntary contribution, which is recommended at £5 per day (£25 per week).
+its a free offer but in order to meet the running costs of the service we ask members attending to consider a voluntary contribution, which is recommended at £5 per day (£25 per week).
 This is not compulsory

 Contact our team on email@example.com

 During holiday offers and term time projects we have a volunteering programme, where volunteers are able to support the youth workers to deliver activities and support individual support workers.
-Volunteers can achieve an ASDAN qualification for their work and we offer progression support to further opportunities and employment.
+Volunteers can have their roles charted through progression plans and we offer a pathway to further opportunities and employment.